MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-and-manage-submissions-using-windows-store-services.md

 > [!NOTE]
 > You only need to perform this task one time.
 After you have the tenant ID, client ID and key, you can reuse them any time you need to create a new Azure AD access token.

-1. In Dev Center, go to your **Account settings**, click **Manage users**, and associate your organization's Dev Center account with your organization's Azure AD directory.
-For detailed instructions, see [Manage account users](https://msdn.microsoft.com/windows/uwp/publish/manage-account-users).
+1. In Dev Center, go to your **Account settings**, click **Manage users**, and [associate your organization's Dev Center account with your organization's Azure AD directory](../publish/associate-azure-ad-with-dev-center.md).

 2. In the **Manage users** page, click **Add Azure AD applications**, add the Azure AD application that represents the app or service that you will use to access submissions for your Dev Center account, and assign it the **Manager** role.
 If this application already exists in your Azure AD directory, you can select it on the **Add Azure AD applications** page to add it to your Dev Center account.
 Otherwise, you can create a new Azure AD application on the **Add Azure AD applications** page.
-For more information, see [Add and manage Azure AD applications](https://msdn.microsoft.com/windows/uwp/publish/manage-account-users#add-and-manage-azure-ad-applications).
+For more information, see [Add Azure AD applications to your Dev Center account](../publish/add-users-groups-and-azure-ad-applications.md#azure-ad-applications).

 3. Return to the **Manage users** page, click the name of your Azure AD application to go to the application settings, and copy down the **Tenant ID** and **Client ID** values.

 4. Click **Add new key**.
 On the following screen, copy down the **Key** value.
 You won't be able to access this info again after you leave this page.
-For more information, see the information about managing keys in [Add and manage Azure AD applications](https://msdn.microsoft.com/windows/uwp/publish/manage-account-users#add-and-manage-azure-ad-applications).
+For more information, see [Manage keys for an Azure AD application](../publish/add-users-groups-and-azure-ad-applications.md#manage-keys).

 <span id="obtain-an-azure-ad-access-token" />
 ## Step 2: Obtain an Azure AD access token